AFA Ombudsperson

-The Executive Committee of the AFA is pleased to announce the position of AFA Ombudsperson (Ombuds).
-The position will be held by Francine Montemurro, who has over 20 years’ experience as a practicing Ombuds.
+The AFA Executive Committee appointed Francine Montemurro as AFA Ombudsperson (Ombuds) in 2019.
+Ms. Montemurro has over 25 years’ experience as a practicing Ombuds.
 She currently serves as University Ombuds at Boston University, a position she has held since 2009.
 Previously she served for 12 years as University Ombuds at the State University of New York at Binghamton.

-The Ombuds will provide informal, confidential assistance to members of the AFA who need advice about work-related ethical issues, discrimination or harassment.
-The AFA Ombuds is a resource for AFA members to discuss concerns, develop options, problem-solve, create paths for self-advocacy, and make informed choices about the best path forward.
-In keeping with the principles of the International Ombudsman Association, the Ombuds has an obligation for even-handedness, and does not perform investigations.
+The AFA Ombuds provides informal, impartial, confidential assistance to members of the AFA who seek consultation about work-related issues including discrimination, harassment, and ethical concerns.
+The ombuds is a resource for AFA members to discuss concerns, develop options, problem-solve, create paths for self-advocacy, and make informed choices about the best path forward.
+In keeping with the principles of the International Ombudsman Association, the ombuds functions as an impartial, unbiased resource and advocate for fairness and fair practice.
+The Ombuds does not make business decisions, adjudicate issues, participate in grievance procedures, or conduct investigations for the AFA.

 A more formal description of the duties and scope of the AFA Ombuds can be found in the charter, here: